|BRJ Front Page||See all Essays||Send a Comment|

 Why update the Constitution?

 b.
 The Constitution is full of outdated provisions.
 Unfortunately, our silly and irresponsible procedure of tacking on amendments at the end, but never deleting superseded provisions (and no amendment, except the 21st, even bothers to specify what text is being superseded – a procedure unthinkable in modern legislation), has left a jumble of valid and invalid text which is meaningless without notes.
 For example, Article 1, section 2 that apportions representatives to the House, still says that slaves count as 3/5 of a person.
 Similarly, most of the sections have outdated provisions, some are invalidated by amendments (or probably invalidated – we're not always sure), and some are just irrelevant, like Congress' authority "to grant letters of Marque and Reprisal."

 c.
 The Constitution was written in and for another world.
-Its authors were well-educated gentry who knew little about the practical problems of democracy and had little faith in that new idea.
+Its authors were well-educated gentry with limited experience in the practical workings of large-scale democracy, and with limited faith in that new idea.
 It was clear to them that the gentry needed to control the government.
 Total democracy was unthinkable – it would result in the rabble taking over.
 Nevertheless, they allowed the near-rabble (free, white, land-owning heads of household) to vote for their representatives in the House.
 We've made many corrections to their early efforts, by way of amendments.
 But most of these amendments are well over 100 years old, and today they also need review.

 How should we update the Constitution?